WEBLOG

 Orwell on Blurbmeisters

 "Publishers have got to live, like anyone else, and you cannot blame them for advertising their wares, but the truly shameful feature of literary life before the war was the blurring of the distinction between advertisement and criticism.
 A number of the so-called reviewers, and especially the best-known ones, were simply blurb writers.
 The ‘screaming’ advertisement started some time in the nineteen-twenties, and as the competition to take up as much space and use as many superlatives as possible became fiercer, publishers’ advertisements grew to be an important source of revenue to a number of papers.
 The literary pages of several well-known papers were practically owned by a handful of publishers, who had their quislings planted in all the important jobs.
-These wretches churned forth their praise—‘masterpiece’, ‘brilliant’, ‘unforgettable’ and so forth—like so many mechanical pianos.
-A book coming from the right publishers could be absolutely certain not only of favourable reviews, but of being placed on the ‘recommended’ list which industrious book borrowers would cut out and take to the library the next day. …
+These wretches churned forth their praise‘masterpiece’, ‘brilliant’, ‘unforgettable’ and so forthlike so many mechanical pianos.
+A book coming from the right publishers could be absolutely certain not only of favourable reviews, but of being placed on the ‘recommended’ list which industrious book borrowers would cut out and take to the library the next day."Even reputable literary papers could not afford to disregard their advertisers altogether.
+It was quite usual to send a book to a reviewer with some such formula as, ‘Review this book if it seems any good.
+If not, send it back.
+We don’t think it’s worthwhile to print simply damning reviews.’

 "Naturally, a person to whom the guinea or so that he gets for the review means next week’s rent is not going to send the book back.
 He can be counted on to find something to praise, whatever his private opinion of the book may be.

 "In America even the pretence that hack reviewers read the books they are paid to criticize has been partially abandoned.
 Publishers, or some publishers, send out with review copies a short synopsis telling the reviewer what to say.
 Once, in the case of a novel of my own, they mis-spelt the name of one of the characters.
 The same mis-spelling turned up in review after review.
-The so-called critics had not even glanced into the book—which, nevertheless, most of them were boosting to the skies."
+The so-called critics had not even glanced into the bookwhich, nevertheless, most of them were boosting to the skies."

 Source: George Orwell, "As I Please", Tribune, 6/9/1944